Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 - Inconvenient interface: too many questions or unnecessary elements, empty spaces, non-obvious task design, or instructions inside the interface.

-- The Toloker's actions are not checked: Tolokers can submit incorrectly filled or empty [output data fields](incoming.md) for verification or they can submit a response with no video or audio in media content tasks.
+- The Toloker's actions are not checked: Tolokers can submit incorrectly filled or empty [output data fields](incoming.md) for verification or they can submit a task response with no video or audio in media content tasks.

 {% cut "Solutions" %}